-South Carolina Department of Transportation Date Bond Execut ed
+South Carolina Department of Transportation Date Bond Executed

-of Transportation

-BID BC OND
+BID BOND

 Principal

 Surety

-Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bid fo orm Date of Bid
+Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Prop posal Bid form Date of Bid

 Project

-above named are held and firmly bound unto the South Carolina Department, in the sum of the amount stated above, for the payment our heirs, executors, administrators, and successors, jointly and seven The condition of this obligation is such as to operate as a execute a contract and cause to be executed bonds acceptable to the and PROPOSER's Response to RFP, should the same be accepted, the PROPOSER of contract forms from the Department, he will exforth in the RFP and PROPOSER'S Response to RFP together wis satisfactory to the Department, in the total amount of said contract, and that failure to perform shall be just and adequate cause for the event of the annulment of the award, the amount of this guarantees penalty, but as an agreed liquidated damage.
-Should each and all of Indemnity and Payment bonds, as set forth in the proposal, be exect obligation shall be null and void; otherwise to remain in full force at IN WITNESS THEREOF, the above-burden parties have indicated above, the name and corporate seal of each corporate part undersigned representative, pursuant to authority of its governing but In Presence of: at of which sum well a serally, firmly by these guarantee that the PR e Department, all as see and that not longer the secute a contract on the thand accompanied be and a Payment bond annulment of the away shall immediately be a sef the foregoing condituted, bonds being satisfand effect. and truly to be made presents.
-ROPOSER will full et forth in Request man twenty (20) day ne basis of the term by a Performance a in the amount of 1 ards; and it is fully ut the disposal of the tions be fulfilled an infactory to the Dement under their seed and these presents. le, we bind ourselves, ly and promptly for Proposal (RFP) ys after the receipt by as and conditions set and Indemnity bond 00% of the contract, understood that in the ne Department, not as and Performance and partment, this veral seals on the date as duly signed by its
+KNOW ALL MEN BY THESE PRESENTS, That we, the PRINCIPAL, hereinafter "PROPOSER" and SURETY above named are held and firmly bound unto the South Carolina Department of Transportation, hereinafter called the Department, in the sum of the amount stated above, for the payment of which sum well and truly to be made, we bind ourselves, our heirs, executors, administrators, and successors, jointly and severally, firmly by these presents.

+The condition of this obligation is such as to operate as a guarantee that the PROPOSER will fully and promptly execute a contract and cause to be executed bonds acceptable to the Department, all as set forth in Request for Proposal (RFP) and PROPOSER's Response to RFP, should the same be accepted, and that not longer than twenty (20) days after the receipt by the PROPOSER of contract forms from the Department, he will execute a contract on the basis of the terms and conditions set forth in the RFP and PROPOSER'S Response to RFP together with and accompanied by a Performance and Indemnity bond satisfactory to the Department, in the total amount of said contract, and a Payment bond in the amount of 100% of the contract, and that failure to perform shall be just and adequate cause for the annulment of the awards; and it is fully understood that in the event of the annulment of the award, the amount of this guarantee shall immediately be at the disposal of the Department, not as penalty, but as an agreed liquidated damage.
+Should each and all of the foregoing conditions be fulfilled and Performance and Indemnity and Payment bonds, as set forth in the proposal, be executed, bonds being satisfactory to the Department, this obligation shall be null and void; otherwise to remain in full force and effect.

+IN WITNESS THEREOF, the above-burden parties have executed this instrument under their several seals on the date indicated above, the name and corporate seal of each corporate party being hereto affixed and these presents duly signed by its undersigned representative, pursuant to authority of its governing body.

-Witness (2 Required) INDIVIDUAL OR PAKTNEKSHIPP KUPUSEK
+In Presence of: INDIVIDUAL OR PARTNERSHIPPROPOSER

-1 (Seal)
+Witness (2 Required) 1 (Seal)

 2 (Seal)

-Corporate Principal
+Attest Corporate Principal

-Business Address
+Secretary Witness (2 Required) Business Address

+1 Ву Affix Corporate

+2 Title Seal

-Corporate Surety
+Witness (2 Dequired) Corporate Surety Business

-By

-Title

-Address
+Witness (2 Required) Address Dusiness

-By
+1 By Affix Corporate

-Title
+2 Title Seal